tendermint/tendermint/docs/app-dev/app-architecture.md

 with Tendermint.
 If it's necessary to use TCP, extra care must be taken to encrypt and authenticate the connection.

-All reads from the ABCI app happen through the Tendermint `/abci_query` endpoint.
-All writes to the ABCI app happen through the Tendermint `/broadcast_tx_*` endpoints.
+All reads from the ABCI application happen through the Tendermint `/abci_query` endpoint.
+All writes to the ABCI application happen through the Tendermint `/broadcast_tx_*` endpoints.

 The Light-Client Daemon is what provides light clients (end users) with